meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	    - escape room, trampoline park, boat trip, speed dating, gambling, arcade - try again on HEART saves
 ## Bases
 After the first MISSION, Agents gain options to customize and expand their base as part of the

+Upgrades
+- Medical Bay - Anyone with 0 HP can be brought here to recover rather than dying (if you get them there first)
+- Translator - understand enemy communications, a walky-talky away.
+Upgrade with codebreaker (decipher codes in the field)
+- Logistics - +1 Rendevous singal per mission
+- Supply team - Call in a resupply once per mission (1 basic item per agent)
+- Rooms that give [+] on a single roll (Gym for SPINE, Shooting range for HEART?, Library for BRAIN)

+Side Ops
+- Awards 1 or 2 Cargo/RQ (used to build/upgrade base).
+Done outside of Operations or Missions
+- Basic (1 RQ)
+	- Eliminate a specific LT or a squad
+	- Locate a piece of Intel (briefcase, disk, etc.)
+	- Gather intel on a VIP, observe and report
+- Complicated (2 RQ)
+	- Exfiltrate someone or something important
+	- Eliminate a commander or large group of 5-10 enemies
+	- Hold a zone against waves of enemies
+	- Locate this thing, then take it to 2-3 other locations